 Pricing is transparent and simple.

 We charge a flat fee of $2500 for evaluations.
-This fee includes the intake interview, administration of assessment measures, scoring and interpreting results, collateral contact (e.g., conversations with teachers, previous therapists, etc.), report writing, a feedback session, and the comprehensive report.
+This fee includes the intake interview, administration of assessment measures, scoring and interpreting results, record review, collateral contact (e.g., conversations with teachers, previous therapists, etc.), report writing, one feedback session, and the comprehensive report.
 There are no hidden fees.

 Payment for services is fee-for-service.
 Clients can pay via credit card, debit card, or health savings card.
 We do reserve a handful of reduced-fee evaluations based on financial status.
-These start at $1,000 and are typically done by the advanced practicum student.
-If you would like to be added to the waitlist for that option, please indicate that below.
+If you would like to be added to the waitlist for that option, please complete the following form.

 What does a comprehensive evaluation entail?